-The U.S. Federal debt bomb continues to increase, even with the government shut down.
-In just one day, the U.S. public debt increased $50 billion on Jan 15th.
+The U.S. Federal debt bomb continues to increase, even with the government shutdown.
+In just one day, the U.S. public debt increased by $50 billion on Jan 15th.
 While the total outstanding Federal debt has now reached nearly $22 trillion, it doesn’t include all U.S. government debt.

 Okay, let’s start adding up all the U.S. Government debt and put it into perspective.
 The total U.S. Federal debt is $21.97 trillion while U.S. Agency debt comes in at a whopping $9.26 trillion and State-Local Debt is $3.1 trillion:

 Thus, the total outstanding U.S. Government debt is a staggering $34.3 trillion.
 So, there is an additional $12.4 trillion of debt on the U.S. Government balance sheet, which turns out to be more than half of U.S. Federal Debt.
 A trillion here and a trillion there starts to add up.

 So, if we include all of this debt and compare it to the U.S. GDP, it is substantially higher than the current 104% stated by the Federal Reserve.
 By incorporating ALL debt, the total U.S. Government debt to GDP figure is more like 166%.
 Of course, the accountants at the U.S. Treasury and Federal Reserve don’t want to include all of this debt because it makes the financial ratios much worse.